Microsoft Teams

 • token.botframework.com

-• DRUID API domain that is specific to the DRUID Cloud you're using:
+• Druid API domain that is specific to the Druid Cloud you're using:

 • DRUID Community PROD Europe PROD US PROD Australia